 - There were systems in place to identify and follow up children living in disadvantaged circumstances and who were at risk, for example, children and young people who had a high number of A&E attendances.
-Immunisation rates were relatively high for all standard childhood immunisations. - Patients told us that children and young people were treated in an age-appropriate way and were recognised as individuals, and we saw evidence to confirm this. - The practice held weekly clinical forum meetings attended by the practice leads and clinicians where they reviewed child safeguarding and discussed those children who did not attend pre-booked hospital appointments, GP or immunisation appointments. - Nationally reported data from 2014/2015 showed the practice's uptake for the cervical screening programme was 87%.
-This was above the local CCG average which was 83% and the England average of 81%. - Appointments were available outside of school hours and the premises were suitable for children and babies. - We saw positive examples of joint working with health visitors and school nurses.

-Young people were able to access contraception and screening for sexually transmitted diseases (STD).
+Immunisation rates were relatively high for all standard childhood immunisations. - The practice held clinical meetings attended by the practice leads and clinicians where they reviewed child safeguarding and discussed those children who did not attend pre-booked hospital appointments, GP or immunisation appointments. - Nationally reported data from 2014/2015 showed the practice's uptake for the cervical screening programme was 94%.
+This was above the local CCG average which was 83% and the England average of 82%. - Appointments were available outside of school hours and the premises were suitable for children and babies. - We saw positive examples of joint working with health visitors and school nurses. - One of the registered nurses was a trained paediatric nurse practitioner. - Young people were able to access contraception and screening for sexually transmitted diseases (STD).